Skip to Main Content

 Regular APR

-Capital One SavorOne Cash Rewards Overview
+Capital One SavorOne Cash Rewards overview

-That said, the SavorOne doesn’t offer the highest rewards rate in any of its bonus categories compared to other top-rated cash back cards.
+But the SavorOne doesn’t offer the highest rewards rate in any of its bonus categories compared to other top-rated cash back cards.
 While this card’s category coverage is impressive, another card may be a better fit if you spend heavily in a specific category, like groceries.

 • Credit Card Cash Back